open-AIMS/docker-example/README.md

   rm output/myplot.pdf
   ```

-16. In doing so, it also gets removed from `outputdocker`.
+In doing so, it also gets removed from `outputdocker`.
+The other way around
+also works; if you delete `myplot.pdf` from `outputdocker` on your machine,
+it will also be deleted from `/home/rstudio/output` in the container.

 **NB:** while the container is running you won't be able to delete the `output`
 folder because it is linked to `outputdocker`.
 Don't forget to exit the container